Mincka/DMArchiver/README.md

 ## Installation & Quick start

+By running the tool without any argument, you will be only prompted for your username and your password.
+The script will retrieve all the messages, from all the conversations (actually, the 50 latest because of a [bug](https://github.com/Mincka/DMArchiver/issues/8)), without the images or the GIFs.

 ### Windows

 Download a Windows build from the [project releases](https://github.com/Mincka/DMArchiver/releases).

-Then run the tool in a Command Prompt.
+Unzip the archive in a temporary folder and then run the tool in a Command Prompt:
 ```
 > C:\Temp\DMArchiver.exe
 ```